Barclays reprimands chief executive for trying to identify whistleblower

 A legal investigation ordered by the bank found that Staley's efforts involved a U.S. law enforcement agency and contradicted the company's own policy.
 Barclays grants whistleblowers anonymity to prevent any retribution for their actions - in keeping with normal UK practice.

-"I have apologised to the Barclays board, and accepted its conclusion that my personal actions in this matter were errors on my part," former JPMorgan banker Staley said in a statement.
+"I have apologized to the Barclays board, and accepted its conclusion that my personal actions in this matter were errors on my part," former JPMorgan banker Staley said in a statement.

 Barclays said its board would back Staley's reappointment at the company's annual shareholder meeting on May 10.